Black-hole X-ray binary Swift J1727.8$-$1613 shows simultaneous Type-B and Type-C quasi-periodic oscillations across the hard-intermediate and soft-intermediate states: Results

 In the first panel of Fig.~\ref{fig:flare_hfd} we present the QPO frequencies as a function of the hardness ratio.
-The frequencies of both the Type-C and Type-B QPOs show an anti-correlation with the hardness ratio.
+The frequencies of both the Type-C and Type-B QPOs, $\nu_C$ and $\nu_B$, respectively, show an anti-correlation with the hardness ratio, indicating that both QPOs are correlated with each other on timescales of hours to days.
+We find that $\nu_B \sim 1.1\nu_C$, inconsistent with one QPO being a low-order harmonic of the other.
+We note that a 10:11 harmonic ratio, without a significant fundamental or low-order harmonic, has never been reported in this, or any other BHXB.
+On the other hand, this correlation is consistent with previous findings that the frequencies of all variability components, both QPOs and broad Lorentzians, are correlated with each other throughout an outburst~\citep[e.g.][]{1999ApJ...520..262P}.
 While a similar correlation for the Type-C QPOs has been observed in BHXBs~\citep{2022NatAs...6..577M, 2022MNRAS.514.2891Z, 2022MNRAS.513.4196G, 2024MNRAS.527.7136B}, this is the first time that such a correlation has been reported for the Type-B QPOs.
 In the last two panels of Fig.~\ref{fig:flare_hfd} we present the fractional rms amplitudes of the Type-C and Type-B QPOs in the LE and HE bands, respectively.
 The fractional rms of the Type-C QPOs in both the LE and HE bands is positively correlated with the hardness ratio.
 For the Type-B QPOs the fractional rms in the LE band also shows a positive correlation with hardness.
 However, its fractional rms in the HE band is anti-correlated with hardness.